cakephp/phinx/README.md

 ## Install & Run

+See [version and branch overview](https://github.com/cakephp/phinx/wiki#phinx-version-and-branch-overview) for branch and PHP compatibility.

 ### Composer

 The fastest way to install Phinx is to add it to your project using Composer (https://getcomposer.org/).